Japan–Malaysia relations: Official visits

 The Japanese and Malaysian governments have visited each other on multiple occasions.
 Notable visits include the Yang Di-Pertuan Agong (King) of Malaysia visiting Japan in 2005 while in 2006, the Emperor and Empress of Japan visited Malaysia.
 Both Japan and Malaysia are members of East Asia Summit, Asia-Pacific Economic Cooperation, ASEAN+3 and World Trade Organization.

 Security relations

 In September 2016, the Japanese government, through Prime Minister Shinzō Abe, provided Malaysia free patrol boats following similar agreements with the Philippines and Vietnam.
 The military vessels, which were previously used by the Japan Coast Guard, were given to Malaysia to counter Chinese military activities in the waters of Malaysia.
 In May 2017, Japan sought to give their P-3C patrol planes to Malaysia.

 Education relations

 In March 2023, University of Tsukuba announced the establishment of a new international campus in Malaysia, becoming the first Japanese public university to set up a campus outside of Japan.

+Malaysia hosts five Nihonjin gakkō (Japanese schools) in Kuala Lumpur, Penang, Johor Bahru, Ipoh, and Kota Kinabalu – the most of any Asian country except China.